STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Why: Mites do not survive well in salty, dry environments.

-Application: 1 teaspoon of salt to 250 ml of boiled water – carefully moisten the affected area.
+Application: 1 tsp salt to 250 ml boiled water – carefully moisten the affected area with this solution.

 Home remedies such as coconut oil, apple cider vinegar or neem oil can: